kill9zombie/elixir_dojo/DOJO.md

 Player position
 ---------------

 Now that we know where the player is, we should be able to keep their position across sessions.
-The Player and Board processes are still running even when our acceptor processs isn't.
+The Player and Board processes are still running even when our acceptor process isn't.
 Welcome the player back if they're already registered (have a look at what `Player.register/1` returns).

 Look at the way that `case` uses pattern matching.
 We should be able to use this to make an appropriate greeting.